Compliance/Risk Officer

 Regular one to one support sessions

-Includes the CII study books and exam entries
+Includes the study books and exam entries

 All workshops recorded and available on-demand